 Jessica Malaty Rivera: The COVID Tracking Project started in March of 2020, pretty soon after news of the pandemic emerged.
 It started with a few journalists who were based at The Atlantic seeking to find total data on Covid-19 testing.
 And what started off as a single spreadsheet to track testing turned into several hundreds of people, volunteers mostly, functioning like the CDC throughout the pandemic.
 We collected testing cases, hospitalization and death data from 56 states and jurisdictions.
 We also had a separate tracker that was tracking race and ethnicity data to the degree that it was available from all 56 states and jurisdictions and trying to make sense of what was available and identify all the gaps and deficiencies.

 HealthyWomen: The COVID Racial Data Tracker and other research found that Covid-19 disproportionately affects people of color.
-This is unsurprising, given the long history of racism and discrimination against POC in health care.
+This is unsurprising, given the long history of racism and discrimination against people of color in healthcare.
 Do you think enough attention has been paid to the health disparities with Covid-19 and with health care in general?

 Jessica Malaty Rivera: I think your question is important in the sense that we are unsurprised by the findings of this data.
 We also know that this data is incredibly incomplete.
 So, it's just scratching the surface of what we know are disproportionate burdens of everything from the disease to access to things like testing and, now, vaccines.
 There has been a lot of attention, but there is certainly a need for more.
 And it's not just attention, it's resources.
 We need really faithful commitment to good and thorough data.